 Be sure to name and save the trigger.
 In this example, the trigger is now ready to use for any tracking tags that we want to fire on the first question of the survey.

 That’s all there is to it.
-This variable and trigger will most likely find more uses for conversion pixels that fire at the end of the survey, but it allows for total flexibility to tag any question.
+This variable and trigger will most likely find more uses for conversion pixels that fire at the end of a SurveyGizmo session, but it allows for total flexibility to tag any question.
 This in turn could allow us to track visitors at each stage of the survey and add them to separate remarketing audiences, then re-engage them with specific messaging that incentivizes them to complete the survey, ultimately resulting in increased responses and validity of data.

 Vladimir Jones is Colorado’s original independent, integrated advertising agency, with offices in Denver and Colorado Springs.
 We believe in brilliant brands and love making the world love them as much as we do.